 Kestrel employs professionals to work creatively within the criminal justice system, facilitating original pieces of work, mostly theatre and film.
 By empowering offenders to express themselves in a non judgmental, collaborative and enabling environment, our aim is to help them develop greater self confidence, mutual respect, and resilience.
 And by realising their creative potential, help them produce work of the highest standard.

 On Tuesday October 24th about 50 guests crammed into the Board Room at HMP Springhill for SHOULDER TO SHOULDER, a collection of performance poetry written by men from HMP Springhill on the theme of friendship over a period of 8 evening workshops.
-Read about it on our Blog page.
-Recordings of the men will soon be up on the website.
+Read about it on our Blog page, and listen to some of the men performing their work here.

 On Sunday June 11th we had the world premiere of The 360° Man, the latest film made by men from HMP Springhill.
 Read our blog about the event and the making of the film here…